jankoboz/portfolio/README.md

 > Cihangir Bozdogan's portfolio website

 A simple complete JamStack site.
-Hugo is a static site generator written in Go and it is very fast.
-Not much loading time or build time, fun to play with.
-Maybe not Hugo but the Hugo templates are very opinionated, it doesn't allow you to rename or relocate the files.
+Hugo is a static site generator written in Go.
+It is very fast, not much loading or build time, very efficient for building small sites.

 <a href=https://cihangir.dev/ target="_blank">Visit my personal portfolio website</a>